 - Who Converts: Identifying who is converting and how to improve conversions.
 Are new or returning visitors converting into sales or leads, what are the traffic sources most converters are coming from, etc.

 Why You Need Help With Google Analytics?

-While all above can help you achieve your internet marketing goals, properly setting up Google Analytics requires a fairly high amount of technical know how.
-Plus, all of the data provided is worthless if you are unaware of the vocabulary and/or do not know how to find or pull the reports you are seeking.
+While all the items above can help you achieve your internet marketing goals, properly setting up Google Analytics requires a fairly high amount of technical knowledge.
+Plus, all of the data provided is worthless if you are unaware of the vocabulary and do not know how to find or pull the reports you are seeking.
 This is where we come in.